 High in magnesium

 It is being uncovered that magnesium lurks behind more and more chronic health problems.
 This important mineral is instrumental when it comes to metabolism, and deficiency plays a role in heart disease, obesity, diabetes, depression, anxiety, and digestive disorders.
-1/4 cup of pumpkin seeds contains 190 mg of magnesium, making pumpkin seeds the richest food source of magnesium.
+1/4 cup of pepitas contains 190 mg of magnesium, making pumpkin seeds the richest food source of magnesium.

 Regulate insulin levels

-Promote a restful night sleep
+Promote a restful night’s sleep

 Pumpkin seeds are a natural source of tryptophan, an amino acid that is essential for the production of serotonin and melatonin.
 Snacking on them before bed can help with the wind-down process for those who are prone to anxiety and insomnia.